kuteng/blog/source/note/apache_flink.rst

 - `Watermarks are generated at, or directly after, source functions.`
 - `As the watermarks flow through the streaming program, they advance the event time at the operators where they arrive.
 Whenever an operator advances its event time, it generates a new watermark downstream for its successor operators.`
 - `Some operators consume multiple input streams; a union, for example, or operators following a keyBy(…) or partition(…) function.
 Such an operator’s current event time is the minimum of its input streams’ event times.
 As its input streams update their event times, so does the operator.`
+- `It is possible that certain elements will violate the watermark condition, meaning that even after the Watermark(t) has occurred, more elements with timestamp t’ <= t will occur.
+In fact, in many real world setups, certain elements can be arbitrarily delayed, making it impossible to specify a time by which all elements of a certain event timestamp will have occurred.
+Furthermore, even if the lateness can be bounded, delaying the watermarks by too much is often not desirable, because it causes too much delay in the evaluation of event time windows.
+  For this reason, streaming programs may explicitly expect some late elements.
+Late elements are elements that arrive after the system’s event time clock (as signaled by the watermarks) has already passed the time of the late element’s timestamp.
+See Allowed Lateness for more information on how to work with late elements in event time windows.`